stefan-schwingenschloegl/Wiener-Linien-Project/README.md

 This is my first project here on github.
 As Data Source I used the Wiener Linien Realtime API (http://www.wienerlinien.at/ogd_realtime/doku/).
 This project is used to analyze delays at specific stations in Vienna's public transport network.
 For this analysis I chose the stations "Margeretenplatz / Schönbrunner Straße", "Kardinal-Nagl Platz", "Gudrunstraße" and "Schönbrunn".
 These stations are important to me because I have either lived near these places myself or I have viewed a flat there.
 This should give me personal information about the area relevant to me where public transport works best.

-In this specific analysis I collected delay data for the four mentioned stations on 17.12.2020 from 8:30 to 11:00.
+In this specific analysis I collected delay data for the four mentioned stations on 02.02.2021 from 8:16 to 22:00.
 This data got directly inserted into the database after calling the API.
-In order to be able to follow the analysis without a database connection, this file is also stored in the folder `realtime_data` as `data_17_12.csv`.
+Since I have extracted the data from the API and the data ownership does not lie with me, I cannot publish the raw data.
+This data is only used for this analysis.
+The analysis is accessible in the file 'data_exploration.ipynb'.

 ## Technology used:
 * Programming Languages: Python, SQL